 Montreal Island Kit describes in details the political system, the political organization and the political terms of an island divided into 16 municipalities.

-Montreal Island Kit is mostly about the City of Montreal, its 19 boroughs and its 15 reconstituted municipalities even if the City of Dorval and the Island of Dorval are often considered as one city.
+Montreal Island Kit is mostly about the City of Montreal, its 19 boroughs and its 15 reconstituted municipalities although the City of Dorval and the Island of Dorval are often considered as one city.

 A City Council democratically elected who, according to the Charter of Ville de Montreal, has final authority and final decision over the the organization of the City of Montreal

 City Councillors who sit on the City Council and on their respective borough council and borough Councillors who sit only on their borough council.
 The City Council oversees, standardizes and approves the decisions made by the borough councils.

 Montreal Island Kit is further interested in describing the Montreal Executive Committee composed of the mayor of the City of Montreal and of 11 elected members of the City Council nominated by the mayor.